Monday - Friday

 Bryson City came along."
 The Inspirations not only launched a phenomenon in

-gospel music that is still making history almost 50 years later, but they
+gospel music that is still making history over 50 years later, but they

 set a unique standard of presentation and character that remains today.

 Cook was a high school chemistry and physics teacher at Swain County High